 Perhaps some early Christians decided to embellish the death of Jesus in a way that would enhance his greatness in their culture, or make him seem more respectable to unbelievers.
 So they spread the story that a large number of dead people came to life and were later raised to heaven.

-See the list of spurious texts that are
+See our list of spurious texts that we have